Gregarious among needles under Juniperus

 and complex section Fragilipedes (Fr.)
 Quél.

-It is closely related to the widely distributed species Mycena leptocephala (Pers.: Fr.)
-Gillet, from which it can be distinguished
+It is closely related to the widely distributed species Mycena leptocephala, from which it can be distinguished

 only by a close microscopic examination.
 The type is described

 as a non-smelling, grey species.
-That was probably influenced
+That was possibly influenced

 separated from M. leptocephala by the stipe, which